saadazghour/DrawRealtimeAI/README.md

 ### Contributing

-- Contributions are welcome!
+- Contributions are welcome!!
+Please fork the repository and submit pull requests to contribute.
 For major changes, please open an issue first to discuss what you would like to change.
-Ensure to update tests as appropriate.
+Please ensure to update tests as appropriate.